-- The embargo for scientific posters and on-demand offerings (papers, courses and cases) will be lifted at 5:00 pm (Central Time) on July 30, 2019.
+- The embargo for scientific posters and on-demand offerings (papers, courses and cases) will be lifted at 5:00 pm (Pacific) on July 28, 2020.

 Gathering and Use of Information

 No portion of the scientific program may be photographed, audiotaped or videotaped.
 Permission must be granted by exhibit personnel before a photo or video is taken in the exhibit hall.

 Network and local television news crews must be accompanied by an ASRS staff member.
 Please check with the ASRS in advance about accommodation.
 Scheduling is subject to the availability of ASRS staff.
 Material gathered must be for editorial use in conjunction with a meeting-related news story.